Ximelay/amnezia-panel/README.md

 - **Admin Notifications** – Send notifications to admins when users make a payment for the VPN.

-- **User Notifications** – Send clients their VPN configuration and download instructions directly via Telegram.
+- **User Notifications** – Send clients their VPN configurations and download instructions directly via Telegram.

 - **Payment Notifications** – If a client's configuration expires tomorrow, they will be notified.